addyosmani/backbone-fundamentals/chapters/11-bbb.md

 });
 ```

-If however we would like to execute some module-specific logic, when the page loads (i.e when a user hits the default route), we can pull in a module as a dependency and optionally use the Backbone LayoutManager to attach Views to our layout as follows:
+If however we would like to execute some module-specific logic, when the page loads (i.e. when a user hits the default route), we can pull in a module as a dependency and optionally use the Backbone LayoutManager to attach Views to our layout as follows:

 ```javascript
 define([